 The Company's borrowings provided by the National Bank of Greece, Piraeus Bank, Alpha Bank and Eurobank (2L Bond Loan, Capex Debt Bond Loan and Other Purposes Debt Bond Loan) are borrowings with variable interest rates.
 In respect to the 2L Bond Loan, the Company has entered into hedging agreements in order to neutralize any effect from interest rate fluctuations through April 2024.
 In respect to the Capex Debt Bond Loan, the Company has agreed with its lenders to enter into hedging agreements for the neutralization of any effect from interest rate fluctuations starting from August 2023, one month prior to the conclusion of the relevant drawdowns.
-In respect to the Other Purposes Debt Bond Loan, the Company has agreed with its lenders for the neutralization of any effect from interest rate any hedging agreements for the neutralization of the relevant drawdowns.
-In respect to the Other Purposes Debt Bond Loan, the Company has agreed with its lenders that any hedging agreements for the neutralization of any effect from interest rate fluctuations.
+In respect to the Other Purposes Debt Bond Loan, the Company has agreed with its lenders that any hedging agreements for the neutralization of any effect from interest rate fluctuations are at the Company's discretion.